nataliiasolomchak21/moviegeek-booking/README.md

 > *"As a user I can view my profile containing my details so that I can confirm my account information."*
 >
 > *"As a a logged in user I can log out so that I can securely end my session."*
+>
+> *"As a user, I can see customized and informative error pages for 404 and 500 errors ** so that ** I understand what happened and can take appropriate action."*

 #### Site-admin